-San Jose Water has been working with PG&E to understand the potential impacts of PSPS events.
-We are also coordinating with local city and county emergency operations centers to ensure the best possible inter-agency communications before, during, and after a PSPS event.
+San Jose Water works with PG&E to understand the potential impacts of PSPS events.
+We also coordinate with local city and county emergency operations centers to ensure the best possible inter-agency communications before, during, and after a PSPS event.

 What should I know about my water services during a power shutdown?

 In the event that there is a power shutdown, SJW asks that all customers limit their water use to only essential activities such as cooking and bathing.
 Please refrain from other uses such as landscape irrigation.
 Turn off any irrigation controllers.
 Your conservation efforts during these PSPS events will reduce the need to operate fossil-fuel powered generators and pumps, as well as ensure that water storage reservoirs are kept full to meet fire-protection needs.

 What else should I know about PG&E’s Public Safety Power Shutoff Plan?